-- Termination module without SPDs.
-For test resistor values of 160 Ω or greater, the termination module shall not be damaged, as per the criteria in 4.6.1.
-For test resistor values less than 160 Ω , the termination module may be damaged, but a fire hazard shall not occur and the adjacent circuits shall not be damaged. - Termination module with SPDs without fail-safes.
+- Termination module without SPDs:

+For test resistor values of 160 Ω or greater, the termination module shall not be damaged, as per the criteria in clause 6.6.1.
+For test resistor values less than 160 Ω , the termination module may be damaged, but a fire hazard shall not occur and the adjacent circuits shall not be damaged.

+- Termination module with SPDs without fail-safes:

 Heat damage is allowed to occur in the termination module and SPD under test, and adjacent termination modules and SPD, due to heating of the SPD, but a fire hazard shall not occur.
 The manufacturer may need to consider and to test with more than one type of SPD if different SPDs will give different results.
-SPDs chosen for the test must operate during the test unless the manufacturer of the unit excludes the use of SPDs that may operate for mains voltages. - Termination module with SPDs with fail-safes.
-For test resistor values of $160~\Omega$ or greater, the termination module and SPD shall not be damaged, as per the criteria in 4.6.1.
-For test resistor values less than $160~\Omega$, the termination module and SPD may be damaged, but a fire hazard shall not occur and the adjacent circuits shall not be damaged.
+SPDs chosen for the test must operate during the test unless the manufacturer of the unit excludes the use of SPDs that may operate for mains voltages.

+- Termination module with SPDs with fail-safes:

+For test resistor values of 160 Ω or greater, the termination module and SPD shall not be damaged, as per the criteria in clause 6.6.1.
+For test resistor values less than 160 Ω , the termination module and SPD may be damaged, but a fire hazard shall not occur and the adjacent circuits shall not be damaged.
 The SPD, chosen for the test, must operate during the test unless the manufacturer of the protection unit excludes the use of SPDs that may operate for mains voltages.

+When the test current is applied to modules with series elements using Figure C.2, for all test resistor values, the termination module may be damaged, but a fire hazard shall not occur and the adjacent circuits shall not be damaged.